SCIM

 2. Navigate to the site and click Settings.

 3. Under System for Cross-domain Identity Management (SCIM) heading, select the Enable SCIM checkbox.
-This populates the Base URL and New Secret button.
+This populates the Base URL, New Secret button, and the Authentication drop-down.

 4. Do the following: